tdammers/sprinkles/README.md

 ## Getting Started

-At the time of writing, the only way of installing Templar is to install from source.
+### Installing

+#### Binary Install (x64 Linux)

+On a reasonably modern x64 Linux system, this is the preferred way of installing templar.

+- Get the binary release tarball from https://github.com/tdammers/templar/releases/latest (both zip file and tarball are available, both contain the same files)
+- Unzip or untar
+- Copy the templar binary in `templar/bin/templar` to somewhere on your `$PATH` (the suggested location for single-user deployments is `~/.local/bin/templar`, or `~/bin/templar`; for system-wide installation as root, `/usr/local/bin/templar`).
+- Go to one of the example projects and start a templar server:
+  `cd examples/countryInfo; templar 5000`
+  Then point your browser at http://localhost:5000/.

+#### From Source

 The easiest way to do that is to use [Stack](https://haskellstack.org/):

 - Install stack